This message, and several others like it, confuse many people.

 - The computer is in standby or hibernate mode, and has turned off its display signal.

-- The computer has crashed in such a way that it’s just not trying to display anything.
+- The computer has crashed in such a way that it’s not displaying anything.

 - The computer is broken in such a way that it cannot boot.